A Snapshot of Murder

 - it's up to Kate to crack the case, and get that perfect shot too . . ..

-A Snapshot of Murder will be published by Piatkus on October 25th 2018; the paperback edition, eBook and audio edition (read by Anne Dover) will be published simultaneously:
+A Snapshot of Murder was published by Piatkus on October 25th 2018; the paperback edition, eBook and audio edition (read by Anne Dover) were published simultaneously:

 - See the publishers' website for details.